Thyroid's secretory capacity: Pathophysiological and therapeutic implications

+In patients suffering from toxic adenoma, toxic multinodular goitre and Graves' disease radioiodine therapy leads to a significant decrease of the initially elevated SPINA-GT.

+In patients undergoing thyroidectomy for thyroid nodules, SPINA-GT is significantly reduced in cases of cancer compared to cases of benign nodules.

 Correlation of SPINA-GT with creatinine clearance suggests a negative influence of uremic toxins on thyroid biology.
 In the initial phase of major non-thyroidal illness syndrome (NTIS) SPINA-GT may be temporarily elevated.
 In chronic NTIS as well as in certain non-critical chronic diseases, e.g. chronic fatigue syndrome or asthma SPINA-GT is slightly reduced.

 According to the results of a community-based study in China it was associated to sleep duration and exercise habits.
 With respect to iodine supply, it showed a complex U-shaped pattern, being reduced in subjects consuming iodine-rich food, but elevated in situations of iodine excess.
-In another study from China, SPINA-GT correlated with negative direction to markers of obesity including body mass index, waist circumference and waist to hip ratio.
+In two other studies from China, SPINA-GT correlated with negative direction to markers of obesity including body mass index, waist circumference and waist to hip ratio.
 This doesn't seem to be the case, however, in Western populations.

 In women, therapy with Metformin results in increased SPINA-GT, in parallel to improved insulin sensitivity.
 This observation was reproducible in men with hypogonadism, but not in men with normal testosterone concentrations,.
 In postmenopausal women this effect was only observed in subjects on oestradiol replacement therapy.
 Therefore, the described phenomenon seems to depend on an interaction of metformin with sex hormones.
 In hyperthyroid men both SPINA-GT and SPINA-GD negatively correlate to erectile function, intercourse satisfaction, orgasmic function and sexual desire.
 Likewise, in women with thyrotoxicosis elevated thyroid's secretory capacity predicts depression and sexual dysfunction.
 Conversely, in androgen-deficient men with concomitant autoimmune thyroiditis, substitution therapy with testosterone leads to a decrease in thyroid autoantibody titres and an increase in SPINA-GT.
+In a large study from mainland China, SPINA-GT was elevated in certain psychiatric diseases including bipolar disorder and schizophrenia.
+In bipolar disorder with manic or mixed episodes it was higher than in cases with depressive episodes.

+SPINA-GT is reduced in persons suffering from hidradenitis suppurativa compared to healthy controls with the same sex and age distribution.
+This phenomenon has been ascribed to B-cell-mediated hypothyroidism, i.e. hypothyroid Graves' disease due to inhibiting TSH receptor autoantibodies (iTRAb).